How are places allocated?

 You may request a copy of individual school catchment areas by calling 0300 111 8007 or emailing firstname.lastname@example.org

 What is the relevance of a published admission number?

 Each school has a published admission number (PAN), which is the maximum number of pupils that the school can admit taking into account the accommodation and resources available.
 Each school’s published admissions number can be found within the admission arrangements or in the Information to Parents Booklet.

 The scheme indicates the way in which we co-ordinate our admission arrangements with other neighbouring authorities and schools that are their own admissions authority.
 The purpose of the scheme is to ensure that each pupil living within Staffordshire receives only one offer of a school place, whether that be at a school within the county or one maintained by a neighbouring authority.

 What if I am moving home?

-If you have applied for a community or voluntary controlled school, you needed to provide satisfactory evidence of a new home address (e.g. a solicitor’s letter confirming a completion date) by 25 January 2019, in order for this to have been taken into consideration when deciding on the offer of a school place.
+If you are applying for a community or voluntary controlled school for a September 2020 start, you needed to provide satisfactory evidence of a new home address (e.g. a solicitor’s letter confirming a completion date) by 24 January 2020, in order for this to have been taken into consideration when deciding on the offer of a school place.
 Otherwise decisions have been made based on the address supplied by your child’s primary school.
-Please note that an ‘intention to move’ is not be used when allocating places.
+Please note that an ‘intention to move’ is not used when allocating places.